avelino/avelino.run/content/bottle-full-stack-without-django.md

 -------

-This blogpost is baseano in a lecture I presented here in Brazil, follows the [slides](https://speakerdeck.com/avelino/bottle-o-full-stack-sem-django)!
+This blogpost is based in a lecture I presented here in Brazil, follows the [slides](https://speakerdeck.com/avelino/bottle-o-full-stack-sem-django)!

 ![Bottle micro framework web](/media/bottle.png)